 After Harvard, Pollack joined the first cohort of the Robert Wood Johnson Foundation Scholars in Health Policy Research program.
 The program provides paid full-time two-year fellowships to outstanding new PhDs in economics, political science, and sociology to advance their involvement in health policy research.
-See Program Results for more information.
+See Program Results Report for more information.
 “I applied to the program because I had interests at the intersection of poverty and health policy,” he says.

 Pollack spent his two years (1994 to 1996) as a Scholar at Yale University.
 Pollack believes the Scholars program “saved my career” and says “I did a reboot and became a public health researcher.”
 He recalls his work until this time as lacking focus.
 The program, he says, “allowed me to develop myself in a way I wouldn't have done otherwise.”
 While at Yale, Pollack focused on HIV/AIDS research.
 “New Haven had a terrible HIV/AIDS problem, but it also had a group of very talented health policy and HIV/AIDS people.”

 Pollack also found significant value in the interdisciplinary nature of the Scholars program and the openness that created.